List of CEV women's club competition winners

 The European Volleyball Confederation (CEV) is the governing body for Volleyball in Europe.
-It organises three club competitions for women: the CEV Champions League (formerly European Cup), the CEV Cup (formerly Cup Winners Cup) and the CEV Challenge Cup, There is also the CEV Super Cup (it) but this competition is no longer Exist.
+It organises three club competitions for women: the CEV Champions League (formerly European Cup), the CEV Cup (formerly Cup Winners Cup) and the CEV Challenge Cup.
+There was also the CEV Super Cup (it) but this competition no longer exist.

-Russian side Dynamo Moscow have won a record total of 11 titles in women's CEV competitions, Two more than VC Uralochka-NTMK (Russia).
-The only team to have won every CEV women's club competition is Modena Volley from (Italy).
+Russian side Dynamo Moscow have won a record total of 11 titles in women's CEV competitions, two more than VC Uralochka-NTMK (Russia).
+The only team to have won every CEV women's club competition is Modena Volley from Italy.

-Italian clubs have won the most titles (56), ahead of clubs from the Soviet Union (33) and Turkey (16).
+Italian clubs have won the most titles (64), ahead of clubs from the Soviet Union (33) and Turkey (17).

-Italy is the only country in European women's volleyball history whose clubs won the three main competitions in the same season in six occasion in : 1996—97, 1999—20, 2004—05, 2005—06, 2008—09 and 2018—19.
+Italy is the only country in European women's volleyball history whose clubs won the three main competitions in the same season in Eight occasion in : 1996–97, 1999–20, 2004–05, 2005–06, 2008–09, 2018–19, 2023–24 and 2024–25.

 Winners

 By club

 Dynamo Moscow is the most crowned one in CEV Champions League with 11 titles record, in CEV Cup CSKA Moscow comes first with 4 titles and in the CEV Challenge Cup USC Münster from (Germany) and Reggio Emilia Volley (Italy) share the record with 3 titles each.

-The following table lists all the women's clubs that have won at least one CEV club competition, and is updated as of 22 May 2022 (in chronological order).
+The following table lists all the women's clubs that have won at least one CEV club competition.